BoldingBruggeman/fabmws2025/README.md

 We will work in a terminal window while installing necessary files and running the models.
 On Windows, use the "Anaconda prompt" from the start menu (instructions on how to install that below).

-We will be editing text files (yaml files and Python scripts) with model configurations.
+We will be editing text files ([YAML](https://en.wikipedia.org/wiki/YAML), [Python](https://en.wikipedia.org/wiki/Python_(programming_language)), [Fortran](https://en.wikipedia.org/wiki/Fortran)) with model code and configurations.
 This can be done with many different editors, e.g., [Visual Studio Code](https://code.visualstudio.com/), Notepad on Windows, `vi` on Linux/Mac.
 We recommend using one you are already familiar with.

 ## Installation